dbcli/mycli/README.md

 I plan to create DEB, RPM and Brew packages in the future.

 Right now, one can use `pip` (Python Package Manager) to install directly from the repo.
+Use `sudo` if you're on linux.

     $ pip install -U -e git+https://github.com/dbcli/mycli.git#egg=mycli